home / writing

 return moveHandlers[key]?.(pokemon) || fallbackStruggle(pokemon);

-The insight isn’t one of superior syntax.
-Rather, it’s realizing that sometimes I am better served thinking about data shapes instead of control flow.
+The insight isn’t superior syntax.
+It’s realizing that sometimes I’m better served thinking about data shapes instead of control flow.

 Match syntax is a clean and effective way to process different data shapes, but it’s just one part of the puzzle.
 Another question is how we represent our data in the first place.